joswal/es6-async-demo/README.md

 ##### Async/await

-    Async/await is just a better way of consuming promises. it is basically a syntactic sugar added with ES6 to handle promises. they remove the chaining of then statements in promises consumption and use await to get data from resolved promises
+    Async/await is just a better way of consuming promises. it is basically a syntactic sugar added with ES6 to handle promises. the async label shows that its an asynchronous function and chaining of then statements in promises consumption is replaced with await to get data from resolved promises. check my examples for illustration of how to use async/await

+### Relevant links

+> proper guide and documentation on JavaScript [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises "Mozilla promises guide")

+> proper guide and documentation on JavaScript [Async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function "Mozilla async/await guide")